 A grand jury formally charged six individuals for operating the scheme in Miami-Dade, Broward, and Palm Beach counties.

-In the group, besides Escoe, there are:
+In the group, in addition to Escoe, are:

 -Alfred L. Davis, 51 years old.